A mecca for skiing and outdoor enthusiasts

 On both SJ’s fast trains and night trains, it’s possible to buy ready-made food and various drinks in the bistro.

-The food is of acceptable quality and there are good options for eating vegan and gluten-free, among other things.
+The food is of acceptable quality and there are good options for eating vegan and gluten-free.

 You can sit and eat on ordinary train seats with a table.